anujmittal94/plotter-web-application/README.md

 ### If Using Conda

-- Create a new environment from the yml file using the following command
+- Create a new environment with the required packages from the yml file using the following command

     `conda env create -f freeze.yml`